 Skynyrd's label immediately recalled the package to replace the cover.
-There was even a chillina song about death called That Smell. which actually referred to a junkie.
-As if to add some relief.
-What's Your Name, Van Zandt and guitarist Gary Rossington's sly, knowing ode to a groupie, strutted the party side of the band and provided an upbeat posthumous hit for them.
+There was even a chilling song about death called That Smell, which actually referred to a junkle.

+As if to add some relief, What's Your Name, Van Zandt and guitarist Gary Rossington's sly, knowing ode to a grouple, strutted the party side of the band and provided an upbeat posthumous hit for them.

 If Skynyrd's demise signaled the end of an era, Bonnie Tyler's debut appeared to portend at least one bright new future-but It's a Heartache was her only '70s hit.
-Tyler, from Wales, was fronting a soul-hits copy band when BritIsh impresarios Ronnie Scott (best known as the proprietor of London's leading jazz club) and Steve Wolfe discovered her at a resort.
+Tyler, from Wales, was fronting a soul-hits copy band when British impresarios Ronnie Scott (best known as the proprietor of London's leading jazz club) and Steve Wolfe discovered her at a resort.
 Shortly before Tyler's first recording session, an operation for throat nodes left her with a husky voice that made her sound like a female Rod Stewart.
-If's a Heartache ranked high in England in 1977, but it wasn't until the next year that the single stormed the U.S, charts and went on to become an Internotional bestseller.
+It's a Heartache ranked high in England in 1977, but it wasn't until the next year that the single stormed the U.S. charts and went on to become an international bestseller.

-British rock spawned a number of other late bloomers and comeback stories, though most of the artists counted on hitting in America in order to break through.
-Genesis, formed as a collective called Garden Wall for four student songwriters in 1967, didn't even perform until 1970.
+British rock spawned a number of other late bloomers and comeback stories, though most of the artists counted on hitting in America in order to break through, Genesis, formed as a collective called Garden Wall for four student songwriters in 1967, didn't even perform until 1970.
 Under the leadership of Peter Gabriel, Genesis was a theatrical art band, but when he left in 1975 and drummer Phil Collins took over the lead vocals, the group moved toward more conventional pop music.
 Commercial success finally arrived after Genesis was reduced to a trio and released the album ...
-And Then There Were Three ..., which featured shorter, radiofriendly songs such as Follow You Follow Me.
+And Then There Were Three ., which featured shorter, radiofriendly songs such as Follow You Follow Me.

-The Kinks, who had pretty much defined power-chord rock with their thundering volley of '60s hits, had been off the Top 40 for eight years when they switched labels and promptly scored with A Rock 'n' Roll Fantasy.
-Eric Clapton wrote Wonderful Tonight for his wife, Patti Boyd (the former Mrs. George Harrison), who had previously been the subject of Clapton's landmark song Layla when he was still pursuing her.
-Wonderful Tonight continued the string of modest, easygoing hits Clapton had been working on since his 1974 recovery from heroin addiction.
+Before Addicted to Love made him a star of the video age, British singer Robert Palmer turned out reggaetinged Every Kinda People, an FM favorite from 1978, perhaps influenced by his expatriate life in the Bahamas.
+Eric Clapton wrote Wonderful Tonlight for his wife, Patti Boyd (the former Mrs. George Harrison), who had previously been the subject of Clapton's landmark song Layla when he was still pursuing her.
+Wonderful Tonlight continued the string of modest, easygoing hits Clapton had been working on since his 1974 recovery from heroin addiction.

-Todd Rundgren and the Cars weren't British, but offen sounded like they wished they were.
+Todd Rundgren and the Cars weren't British, but often sounded like they wished they were.
 Rundgren, who had achieved cult status as a member of the Philadelphia pop group the Nazz, went solo in 1972, and at first was in demand primarily for his production and engineering know-how.
 Can We Still Be Friends, a modest hit for Rundgren, may have grown out of his dabblings in Sufism.
 The Cars formed in Boston, although leaders Ric Ocasek and Ben Orr had been working together off and on for almost ten years in Cleveland.
 Influenced heavily by both Roxy Music and European synth-rock, the Cars cut Just What I Needed as a demo.
-Their manager, a former radio promotions man, got the tape regular airplay on two Boston radio stations before it was re-recorded and officially released.
+Their manager, a former radio promotions man, got the tape regular airplay on two Boston radio stations before if was rerecorded and officially released.